purpal9/RF_FRP_v1/README.md

 # RF_FRP_v1
+NEW: PRE-PRINT uploaded in final journal format Sep 2024

 Repo for the functioning first dataset and version of the FRP RAP RF project

 Readme for calling Fire Radiative Power (FRP) Random Forest (RF) models in python: